Concurrent Sessions

 Inclusive Excellence at NAU: How to Effectively Integrate Diversity and Inclusion Initiatives in a Volatile Climate

-Justin Mallee, Northern Arizona University
+Justin Mallett, Northern Arizona University

 For attendees who have experience with this topic